The Gap Between Rich And Poor Americans' Health Is Widening

 But gender and race still influenced health outcomes.

-Lisa Cooper, a Bloomberg Distinguished Professor in health equity at Johns Hopkins University, called the study's "frustrating, but honestly not surprising."
+Lisa Cooper, a Bloomberg distinguished professor in health equity at Johns Hopkins University, called the study's conclusions "frustrating, but honestly not surprising."

-She says that future research could do more to examine the context of these demographic factors — for instance, not just what race somebody is, but whether they live in a segregated neighborhood or not.
+She says that future research could do more to examine the context of these demographic factors — for instance, not just what race somebody is, but whether the person lives in a segregated neighborhood.

 Limitations of the study include the fact that the authors were not able to look at factors like immigration status and sexual orientation.

-"This study demonstrates a stunning lack of progress at the macro level," says Eileen Moore, a physician and associate professor of medicine at Georgetown University's School of Medicine and co-director of Georgetown University's Health Justice Alliance.
+"This study demonstrates a stunning lack of progress at the macro level," says Eileen Moore, a physician and associate professor of medicine at Georgetown University's School of Medicine and medical director of Georgetown University's Health Justice Alliance.

-Vicki Girard, a professor of law at Georgetown and co-director with Moore of Georgetown University's Health Justice Alliance, says the study's large size and longevity makes it significant.
+Vicki Girard, a professor of law at Georgetown and co-director of Georgetown University's Health Justice Alliance, says the study's large size and longevity make it significant.
 She says its findings should be a "call to action" on addressing broader societal inequality.

-Research shows that health care only accounts for 10% to 20% of overall health outcomes.
+Research shows that health care accounts for only 10% to 20% of overall health outcomes.
 Social determinants, or our living conditions and the factors driving them, account for the rest.

 For instance, studies have found that low education is attributable to the same number of deaths as heart attacks.
 One 2016 study showed that the average life expectancy of U.S. men in the bottom 1% of income distribution is roughly equivalent to the life expectancy of someone in Sudan or Pakistan, whereas men in the top 1% of income outlive the average man in all other countries.